cran-task-views/TimeSeries/TimeSeries.md

 - *Count time series* models are handled in the
   `r pkg("tscount")` and `r pkg("acp")` packages.
   `r pkg("fableCount")` provides a tidy interface to the INGARCH model from `r pkg("tscount")` and the GLARMA model from `r pkg("glarma")`.
+  Gaussian copula models for count time series are implemented in `r pkg("gctsc")`.
   `r pkg("coconots")` provides tools for convolution-closed time series models for low counts.
   `r pkg("tsintermittent")` implements various models for analysing and forecasting intermittent demand time series.
   `r pkg("ZIM")` provides for Zero-Inflated models for count time series.